PDXPythonPirates/ppp-project-2/README.md

 Repository for the second Portland Python Pyrates project

 ## How to boot the app
-1. run 'make install' to install dependencies and jump into the virtual env
+1. run `make install` to install dependencies and jump into the virtual env
-2. run 'flask run' to boot the app locally
+2. run `flask run` to boot the app locally

 ## Working with Poetry